© Lisa Jane Rimmer

 Lily was still gripping onto her bear and was sat all crunched up in the middle of the cloud as it carried on moving.
 She couldn’t see properly as her hair was blowing in her face and sticking to her tears.

 She tried to rub her hair out of her eyes just to peek at where she was.
 “Oh no!” she let slip out her trembling lips.
 Not only was Lily blowing across the night sky, all alone, but now there was a red firework chasing after her.
 She widened her eye’s daring to take a proper look.
 It wasn’t a firework, it was Capella flying through the air above her.

 “CAPELLA!” shouted Lily daring to kneel up and wave.

 Capella’s arch of flight was perfect and he landed just behind Lily’s cloud.
 He signalled to a group of giant stars who very quickly helped Capella to form a wall of stars.
 It was like a circus act as they quickly jumped on top of each other.

 “POOF!”
 Lily’s cloud flew into the wall of stars.
 The cloud had very quickly bunched up and finally stopped.
 Lily lost her balance tumbling over and as she lay there, her heart pounding, she gave a big sigh of relief.

 “Yay!” the giant stars cheered as they collapsed the wall and brushed themselves down.

 “Thank you,” Lily said as she wiped the tears from her eyes.

-She looked over at Capella who was just catching up.
+She looked over at Capella.
 “I want to go home,” she said, holding on very tightly to Mr. Bear.